 Movet Oculum Mutare Visum

 Well there you go, that was a long one, but it was required to restart the grey matter and give the homunculus some shit to kick.
 It doesn’t take a professional psychoanalyst to see the connection between my loss of muse and the resultant destructive, compensatory behaviour.
-So I’ll push my luck with one more thought: this way of thinking about your cognitive self is not just good for your mental health, but essential for a little Eudaimonia.
+So I’ll push my luck with one more thought:

 The way I’m going to get started with this, is to print out these little purple and green cards and stick them up around the place.
 When someone eventually asks what it’s all about, I shall start the explanation by first opening a bag of Gigantic Chocolate Buttons and then asking: how are you feeling?